Mourners leave flowers at Thai shopping mall after mass shooting

 Many of those killed in the weekend attack were at the shopping center, the last stop for the soldier, who held out against an overnight siege with weapons stolen from his army base before being shot dead by security forces on Sunday.

-The soldier, angry over a real estate deal gone awry, began his rampage by killing his commanding officer at a private home on Saturday afternoon.
+The soldier, angry over a real estate deal gone awry, began his rampage by killing his commanding officer at a private home on Saturday.

-He then moved on to his military base, where he killed a guard and stole high-powered weapons and ammunition from the armory, and then fled in a stolen Humvee to a Buddhist temple, where he killed nine people before driving to the Terminal 21 mall.
+He moved on to his military base, where he killed a guard and stole high-powered weapons and ammunition from the armory, and then fled in a stolen Humvee to a Buddhist temple, where he killed nine people before driving to the Terminal 21 mall.

-At least 29 were killed and 57 wounded across all the locations.
+At least 29 were killed and 57 wounded in total.